gergo-nador/noita-explorer/README.md

 Error reporting is disabled by default.
 When a user visits the page for the first time, a popup will be shown to ask the user to opt-in to enable Sentry.

-Enabling/Disabling Sentry error reporting can be also achieved in the Settings page under the Extras.
+Enabling/Disabling Sentry error reporting can be done in the Settings page under the Extras.

 Sentry logging is only enabled in the deployed pages, both in production and preview environments.
 It is disabled in development.
-Please don't enable it locally and don't spam the Sentry issues board.
+Please don't enable it locally and don't spam the Sentry issues board <3